husseinaluie/FlowSieve/README.md

 >
 > [print( numpy.format_float_scientific( scale, precision = 2 ), end = ' ' ) for scale in scales]

+If you are using a bash script (e.g. a job-submission script), an easy way to pass the filter scales on to the coarse-graining executable is to define a variable that has the list of scales, and then just pass that to the executable using the **--filter_scales** flag.
+> FILTER_SCALES="1e4 5e4 10e4"
+>
+> --filter_scales "${FILTER_SCALES}"

 ---

 ## Known Issues